In the open: White House advisers tussle over virus response

 Indeed, in a campaign call with reporters, Vice President Mike Pence came to Fauci's defense, calling him "a valued member of the White House coronavrius task force."

-"We just completed our latest meeting today and we couldn't be more grateful for his steady council as we continue to meet this moment with a whole-of-government approach, a whole-of-America approach," Pence said.
+"We just completed our latest meeting today and we couldn't be more grateful for his steady counsel as we continue to meet this moment with a whole-of-government approach, a whole-of-America approach," Pence said.

 Sen. John Kennedy, R-La., said on Fox News that Navarro was entitled to his opinion but "I would prefer that he not write it."